adamgruber/mochawesome/README.md

 ===========
 [![npm](https://img.shields.io/npm/v/mochawesome.svg?style=flat-square)](http://www.npmjs.com/package/mochawesome) [![Build Status](https://img.shields.io/travis/adamgruber/mochawesome/master.svg?style=flat-square)](https://travis-ci.org/adamgruber/mochawesome) [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg?style=flat-square)](https://gitter.im/mochawesome/general) [![Code Climate](https://img.shields.io/codeclimate/github/adamgruber/mochawesome.svg?style=flat-square)](https://codeclimate.com/github/adamgruber/mochawesome)

-Mochawesome is a custom reporter for use with the Javascript testing framework, [mocha][1].
+Mochawesome is a custom reporter for use with the Javascript testing framework, [mocha][].
 It runs on Node.js (>=4) and generates a full fledged HTML/CSS report that helps visualize your test suites.

 ## Version 2.0 is here! :tada:
 With the arrival of 2.0 comes some often requested features, a code rewrite, and a complete redesign of the report.
+See the [CHANGELOG][] for up-to-date changes.

 ### mochawesome-report-generator (marge)
-To start, the actual report generation has been moved out into its own package, [mochawesome-report-generator][2].
+To start, the actual report generation has been moved out into its own package, [mochawesome-report-generator][].
 This will make it easier to implement changes to the report as well as allow for future integration with other test libraries.

 ### New Features
 - Every bit of the report has been redesigned for a cleaner, more streamlined look